jackadam1981/ChromeEc/docs/zephyr/zephyr_troubleshooting.md

 If the symbol has been optimized, try rebuilding with `CONFIG_LTO=n`.

-## Using GDB for debugging unit tests
+## Using GDB or valgrind for debugging unit tests

 Unit tests running on `native_sim` produce an executable file that can be rebuilt directly with ninja to save time, and run with GDB to help out